African Trypanosomiasis

 Hemolymphatic

-Over several months in T. b. gambiense infection but a period of weeks with T. b. rhodesiense, intermittent fever, headaches, rigors, muscle and joint pain, and transient facial swelling develop.
-An evanescent, circinate erythematous rash may develop.
-It is most readily visible in light-skinned patients.
+Intermittent fever, headaches, rigors, muscle and joint pain, and transient facial swelling develop over several months in T. b. gambiense infection but over a period of weeks in T. b. rhodesiense infection.
+An evanescent, circinate, erythematous rash may develop.
+It is most readily visible in people with light skin.
 Generalized lymphadenopathy often occurs.

-In the Gambian form, CNS involvement occurs months to several years after onset of acute disease.
-In the Rhodesian form, disease is more fulminant, and CNS invasion often occurs within a few weeks.
+In T. b. rhodesiense infection, disease is more fulminant, and CNS invasion often occurs within a few weeks.

-CNS involvement can result in persistent headache, inability to concentrate, personality changes (eg, progressive lassitude and indifference), daytime somnolence, tremor, ataxia, and terminal coma.
+CNS involvement can result in persistent headache, inability to concentrate, personality changes (eg, progressive lassitude and indifference), daytime somnolence, tremor, ataxia, and in terminal stages, coma.

-Without treatment, death occurs within months of disease onset with T. b. rhodesiense and during the 2nd or 3rd year with T. b. gambiense.
-Untreated patients die in coma of undernutrition or secondary infections.
+Without treatment, death can occur within months of infection with T. b. rhodesiense and during the second or third year of infection with T. b. gambiense.
+Untreated patients may die of complications such as coma, which often results from severe undernutrition or secondary infections.

 Diagnosis of African Trypanosomiasis